TrainWeb.org Facebook Page

 Map: PG 10 B 3 Topographic Maps

-The two legs of the wye met here where one found Del station, basically a shanty with a telephone.
-Since the line was not signalled service relied on telephonic communication.
-The southwest leg of the wye is much more overgrown, and can be identified here only by its shadow (left).
+The two legs of the wye met here at Del Station, basically a shanty with a telephone.
+Since the line was not signalled, service relied on telephonic communication.
+The southwest leg of the wye is much more overgrown and can be identified here only by its shadow (left).

 An 1878 Hopkins map shows this as the location of a steam-powered saw mill of John and Benjamin Hicks.